 - Cut some leaf pieces and glue them in the very top to cover the top of the foam cone.
 Also fill in any gaps with cut pieces where the white foam is showing.

-- Add packing peanuts to the basket and top with sphagnum moss.
+- Add packing peanuts to a basket and top with sphagnum moss.

 - Display with pride.